-Weapons, Firearms and Explosive (Staff/Faculty)
+Weapons, Firearms and Explosives (Staff/Faculty)

 University policy states that the possession, storage or use of firecrackers, fireworks, firebombs, smoke bombs or any other explosive device is prohibited.
-Policy also states that the possession, transportation, storage or use of firearms, air guns, paint ball guns, BB guns, any other dangerous weapon or weapon facsimile is prohibited.
+Policy also states that the possession, transportation, storage or use of firearms, air guns, paintball guns, BB guns, or any other dangerous weapon or weapon facsimile is prohibited.